giuliamesc/PINNs_Fluid_Dynamics/README.md

 # NAPDE_PINNs_FluidDynamics

 ## To do list:
-- Get input parameters from a file (do also the .gitignore)
-- Refactor the code for the time-independent case (cavity)
-- Then, modify Poiseuille and Colliding
+- Refactor the code for Poiseuille and Colliding
 - Generate plots with many epochs (until plateau of losses)
 - Implementation of PRESS_0
 - Begin report (PoliMi template article, single column)